Addington, New Zealand: Tower Junction

 Tower Junction had a population of 120 at the 2018 New Zealand census, an increase of 81 people (207.7%) since the 2013 census, and an increase of 96 people (400.0%) since the 2006 census.
-There were 12 households.
-There were 42 males and 78 females, giving a sex ratio of 0.54 males per female.
+There were 12 households, comprising 42 males and 78 females, giving a sex ratio of 0.54 males per female.
 The median age was 80.6 years (compared with 37.4 years nationally), with 3 people (2.5%) aged under 15 years, 15 (12.5%) aged 15 to 29, 15 (12.5%) aged 30 to 64, and 84 (70.0%) aged 65 or older.

-Ethnicities were 80.0% European/Pākehā, 2.5% Māori, 5.0% Pacific peoples, and 15.0% Asian (totals add to more than 100% since people could identify with multiple ethnicities).
+Ethnicities were 80.0% European/Pākehā, 2.5% Māori, 5.0% Pasifika, and 15.0% Asian.
+People may identify with more than one ethnicity.

-The proportion of people born overseas was 30.0%, compared with 27.1% nationally.
+The percentage of people born overseas was 30.0, compared with 27.1% nationally.

-Although some people objected to giving their religion, 22.5% had no religion, 70.0% were Christian and 2.5% had other religions.
+Although some people chose not to answer the census's question about religious affiliation, 22.5% had no religion, 70.0% were Christian and 2.5% had other religions.

-Of those at least 15 years old, 12 (10.3%) people had a bachelor or higher degree, and 45 (38.5%) people had no formal qualifications.
+Of those at least 15 years old, 12 (10.3%) people had a bachelor's or higher degree, and 45 (38.5%) people had no formal qualifications.
 The median income was $22,500, compared with $31,800 nationally.
-The employment status of those at least 15 was that 24 (20.5%) people were employed full-time and 6 (5.1%) were part-time.
+3 people (2.6%) earned over $70,000 compared to 17.2% nationally.
+The employment status of those at least 15 was that 24 (20.5%) people were employed full-time, and 6 (5.1%) were part-time.

 Economy

 Tower Junction shopping centre is located in Addington, owned by Ngāi Tahu.
 It opened in 2002, and was redeveloped in 2018.
-It covers 37,000 m² and has 40 tenants, including Bunnings Warehouse and Harvey Norman.
+It covers 37,000 m2 and has 40 tenants, including Toyworld, Bunnings and Harvey Norman.

 Features

 The suburb is home to multiple sporting and events complexes, including Horncastle Arena, Rugby League Park (currently branded as Orangetheory Stadium), and Addington Raceway.
 Along with Riccarton Racecourse, the Raceway is one of Christchurch's primary horse-racing venues, focusing predominantly on harness racing, and is the home to the annual New Zealand Trotting Cup.
 Addington is also close to many other event venues, notably Hagley Park to the north and the Canterbury Agricultural Park to the southwest.

 Central to Addington's residential area is St Mary's Anglican Church, which is a historic building surrounded by the spacious grounds and trees of Church Square.
 The grounds are used by the community for galas, pancake races (on Shrove Tuesday) fairs and weddings.
 The buildings and surrounding area is registered by Heritage New Zealand as a historic area, with registration number 7516.

+Addington was also formerly home to an immigration barrack.

-The Court Theatre, whose buildings were damaged in the earthquake, relocated to "The Shed" and started operating on 10 December 2011.
+The Court Theatre, whose buildings were damaged in the earthquake, relocated to "The Shed" and started operating in 2011.

 Manuka Cottage is a community house that serves the interests of a wide variety of people and local community groups.